Terms and Conditions

 2.2 The Agreement shall continue in force indefinitely, subject to termination in accordance with Clause 30.

 2.3 Unless the parties expressly agree otherwise in writing, each Services Order Form shall create a distinct contract under these Terms and Conditions.

 3.1 The Provider shall ensure that the Platform will, on the Effective Date, automatically generate an Account for the Customer and provide to the Customer login details for that Account.

 3.2 The Provider hereby grants to the Customer the UK, non-exclusive license to use the Hosted Services by means of a Supported Web Browser for the internal business purposes of the Customer in accordance with the Documentation] during the Term.

-3.3 The licence granted by the Provider to the Customer under Clause 5.2 is subject to the following limitations:
+3.3 The license granted by the Provider to the Customer under Clause 5.2 is subject to the following limitations:

 (b) the Hosted Services must not be used at any point in time by more than one pharmacy.

-3.4 The Customer shall use reasonable endeavours, including reasonable security measures relating to administrator Account access details, to ensure that no unauthorised person may gain access to the Hosted Services using an Administrator Account.
+3.4 The Customer shall use reasonable endeavors, including reasonable security measures relating to administrator Account access details, to ensure that no unauthorized person may gain access to the Hosted Services using an Administrator Account.

 3.5 The Customer must not use the Hosted Services in any way that causes or may cause, damage to the Hosted Services or Platform or impairment of the availability or accessibility of the Hosted Services.